canadianmeatcouncil/policymanual/index.md

 - That access to the U.S. for SRM-removed MBM needs to be restored as it presents even lower risks that imports of Cattle.
 - That the Berry Amendment and the National School Lunch Act’s “Buy American” provisions should be eliminated, allowing Canada to supply U.S. government contracts.

-### TPP-11 / Japan FTA
+### CPTPP / Japan FTA

 Dec.
 2017 Quarterly

 *Formally known as: Comprehensive and progressive Trans-Pacific Partnership CPTTP.
 Japan, Canada, Malaysia, Vietnam, Singapore, Brunei, Australia, New Zealand, Mexico, Chile and Peru.
-Agreement on core elements reached in Dec.
-2017 in Vietnam on margins of APEC Leaders meeting.
-Market access provisions remained intact.
-No clear next steps outlined.*
+Signed in March 2018.
+No clear timeline on Canadian implementation.

-- That Canada needs to lead the earliest-possible completion, ratification and implementation of the agreement.
+- That Canada needs to lead the earliest-possible implementation of the agreement.
 - Our $1.2 billion of sales to Japan represent 20% of all meat export values ($6 billion).
 2.
 - That our $1.2 billion of sales to Japan (representing 20% of all meat export values (i.e., $6 billion) is jeopardized by Japan’s FTAs with other trading partners (Australia, Mexico, Chile and soon the EU).
 - That not preserving the market access provisions further jeopardizes $500 million of additional annual meat exports to Japan ($300 million pork - $200 million beef).